cedricwalter/cedricwalter.github.io/_posts/drone/2020-04-15-enable-fcc-mode-on-dji-fpv-system-700mw-8-channels.md

 in the Player menu you should see now 8 channels.

 # Attention
-updating the firmware on your DJI FPV goggles and Air Unit will always reset the power setting back to the default settings according to your region!
+{: .notice--danger} Updating the firmware on your DJI FPV goggles and Air Unit will always reset the power setting back to the default settings according to your region!